Enjoy a Street Art Self-Tour of Richmond, Virginia (Locations Included)

 This post may have affiliate links.
 Meaning if you buy something using them, I get a small % for recommending it.
-It doesn't change the price for you at all and it's a super easy and nice way to say thanks for the work I did writing this 🙂 Cool?
-Cool!
+It won't change the price for you and it's a super easy and nice way to say thanks for the work I did creating this 🙂 Cool?
+Cool.

 In a time of social distancing and mindfulness, it's still important to get fresh air and keep our minds engaged.
 So why not stay busy by tracking down and photographing as many of Richmond's street murals as possible?

-Richmond is comprised of 11 main neighborhoods: Church Hill, Shockoe Bottom, Downtown, Monroe Ward, Oregon Hill, The Fan, Jackson Ward, the Museum District, Carytown, Northside, and Southside—every single neighborhood is touched by street art in some way.
+Richmond is comprised of 11 main neighborhoods: Church Hill, Shockoe Bottom, Downtown, Monroe Ward, Oregon Hill, The Fan, Jackson Ward, the Museum District, Carytown, Northside, and Southsideβevery single neighborhood is touched by street art in some way.

 The city's technicolor taste is a result of a few community initiatives including a local organization called the Richmond Mural Project, an annual Richmond Street Art Festival, and privately commissioned art by the local businesses themselves.